NationalGenomicsCenter/eDNAssay/README.md

 - **eDNAssay_offline_version.R** - Script used to calculate base-pair mismatches between assay oligonucleotides and templates, and then assign templates probabilities of belonging to the "amplify" class via the learned full-assay model (TaqMan probe-based results).
 This may be used as an alternative to the eDNAssay Shiny app.
 - **eDNAssay_offline_version_no_metadata.R** - Script used to calculate base-pair mismatches between assay oligonucleotides and templates, and then assign templates probabilities of belonging to the "amplify" class via the learned full-assay model (TaqMan probe-based results).
 This may be used as an alternative to the eDNAssay Shiny app.
-Sequences must be named as in GenBank
+No metadata file is required, although sequences must be named as in GenBank.
 - **app.R** - Script behind the eDNAssay Shiny app.
 - **eDNAssay_alignment_example.fas** - An example sequence alignment file for use with eDNAssay.
 - **eDNAssay_metadata_example.csv** - An example metadata file for use with eDNAssay.